Can You Compost Human Waste?

 Unfortunately, prejudice and lack of knowledge have stood in the way.
 The application of human excreta-derived fertilizer (HEDF) in agriculture does not pose a risk of pathogens or heavy metals.

-However, according to a group of scientists from the School of Water, Energy and Environment at the Cranfield University in the UK local regulations and perceptions can be a problem.
+However, according to a group of scientists from the School of Water, Energy, and Environment at Cranfield University in the UK, local regulations and perceptions can be a problem.

-Dried human feces are high in phosphorus, potassium and some micronutrients.
-This is why human excreta has been proven to have a good fertilizing potential, providing essential plant nutrients as well as organic matter contributing towards building soil structure and reducing erosion.
+Dried human feces are high in phosphorus, potassium, and some micronutrients.
+This is why human excrement has been proven to have an excellent fertilizing potential, providing essential plant nutrients as well as organic matter, contributing towards building soil structure and reducing erosion.

 Is Human Faeces a Hazardous Waste?

 Human waste is not hazardous waste, although it requires additional care before using as fertilizer or before composting.
-Human feces can be classified as hazardous if it contains dangerous diseases and bacteria such as cholera, rotavirus, E Coli, pinworms, norovirus, hepatitis and dysentery, among others.
+Human feces can be classified as hazardous if they contain dangerous diseases and bacteria such as cholera, rotavirus, E. coli, pinworms, norovirus, hepatitis, and dysentery, among others.

-Rather than considering human waste hazardous, it is best to classify it as offensive waste.
-Offensive waste is any waste that is non-infectious but may be unpleasant or cause offense to those that come into contact with it.
+Rather than considering human waste as hazardous, it is best to classify it as offensive waste.
+Offensive waste is any waste that is non-infectious but may be unpleasant or cause offense to those who come into contact with it.

-A common misconception with offensive waste is that because it is not technically hazardous, it may be placed into general waste as long as it is done with caution.
-This is incorrect and you should separate such offensive waste from other general waste and place it in an offensive waste bin.
+A common misconception about offensive waste is that because it is not technically hazardous, it may be placed into general waste as long as it is done with caution.
+This is incorrect, and you should separate such offensive waste from other general waste and put it in an offensive waste bin.

 How Long Does It Take for Human Waste to Compost?